 Condition: Fracture of the alveolar socket wall or alveolar process (the bone surrounding the tooth).

 Course: Frequently seen together with root fractures or luxation (displacement) injuries.
-Alveolar fractures accompanied by root fractures usually heal uneventfully.
+Alveolar fractures accompanying root fractures usually heal without problems.

 2. Emergency Intervention

-Repositioning: If you encounter resistance while repositioning the traumatized tooth (e.g., labial alveolar bone fracture), first reposition the alveolar socket (fractured bone fragment).
+Repositioning: If you encounter resistance while seating the traumatized tooth (e.g., labial alveolar bone fracture), first seat the alveolar socket (fractured bone fragment).

 3. Pulp Protocol

-Follow-up: Apply the open/closed apex rules of the main trauma type (avulsion, luxation, etc.) accompanying the fracture, and strictly monitor the vitality of the affected teeth regularly with vitality tests.
+Follow-up: Apply open/closed apex rules of the main trauma type (avulsion, luxation, etc.) of the tooth accompanying the fracture and strictly monitor the vitality of the affected teeth regularly with vitality tests.

 1. Clinical Picture